-Investing in fixed deposits for a specific tenure can help you gain from fixed and steady interest rates.
-However, unforeseen circumstances may warrant urgent financing, which is why you may want to liquidate your savings before the end of your investment tenure.
+Investing in fixed deposits for a specific tenor can help you gain from fixed and steady interest rates.
+However, unforeseen circumstances may warrant urgent financing, which is why you may want to liquidate your savings before the end of your investment tenor.

 The penalty on withdrawing your deposit prematurely from a non-banking financial company, depends on when you choose to withdraw from your deposit.
 As per the Reserve Bank of India, here are the guidelines on penalty for premature withdrawal of fixed deposit: